MartiSabate/markwhen-extractor/README.md

 # markwhen-extractor
-Given a markwhen url it will return its code
+> Given a markwhen url it will return its code

+# Usage

+- python3 mwe.py <url>